0xsuryansh/searchNBAMonorepo/README.md

-This is commit added static return: temporary
+This is commit added set usage